Contributor Guide

 for line in lit:

-# do something with line.
+# Do something with the line.

 # When you just need to read a section.